HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 See [schema_changes.sql](./schema_changes.sql) for the database schema additions and changes.

-Note that a task is a db model for a task node type as viewed in the Run Graph of the UI.
+Note that a `Task` is a db model for a task node type as viewed in the Run Graph of the UI.

-Note that we will be dropping the task table that exists today and recreating it.
+Note that we will be dropping the `Task` table that exists today and recreating it.
 This is because it is rarely used within KFP, and where it is used, it is unnecessary (i.e. caching).
 This will require a migration strategy, addressed later in the proposal.

 ### KFP Server API